 Initial disclosure 5 points for referral: This could come from a pupil directly, a parent, a 1.
 Adult involvement pupil's friend.
 2. Coercion or blackmail 3.
 Extreme or violent 4.
 Under 13 5.
-Immediate risk of harm (For more information refer to section 2) Initial review with safeguarding team At this initial stage the safeguarding team review the information and consider the 5 points for immediate referral.
-They make an initial decision about whether the incident can be dealt with in house.(For more information see page 11) Police/social care/MASH referral Refer to your local arrangements for dealing with incidents and contact Risk assessment/Dealing with the incident local services.
+Immediate risk of harm Initial review with safeguarding team (For more information refer to section 2) At this initial stage the safeguarding team review the information and consider the 5 points for immediate referral.
+They make an initial decision about whether the incident can be dealt with in house.
+(For more information see page 11) Police/social care/MASH referral Refer to your local arrangements for dealing with incidents and contact Risk assessment/Dealing with the incident local services.
 Consider the risk of harm and at any point if there (For more information refer to page 15) are 'causes for concern' you can refer back to police/social care.
 (For more information refer to page 12 and Annex A) Management in school Ensure parents are informed and the incident recorded following all child protection and safeguarding procedures.
-(For more information see page 14)